Tithing: Fact, Fiction, or Fraud?

 The fact is that the agreement that the Father's elect children have with him does not contain many of the laws, terms, and conditions that were in the agreement with ancient Israel, such as circumcision, sacrifices, a multiple tithing system, and many other requirements that were specifically given to the ancient Israelites for that day of salvation.

 But just because a Christian does not have to abide by the Levitical tithing law does not mean that he is absolved of all responsibility to support the church and its work.
-One who uses the liberty of not being required to give a specific percentage of their increase as an excuse not to support the church or its work is violating many important spiritual principles concerning their responsibilities toward God, his people, and the church.
+One who uses the liberty of not being required to give a specific percentage of their increase as an excuse not to support the church or its work is violating many important spiritual principles about their responsibilities toward God, his people, and the church.

 Paul was inspired to reveal that much of what was written as God's word before the gospel age of salvation is to be used to guide our lives today.
 If the tithing system given to ancient Israel were to be used literally as a guide for the support of the church, only people who make their living from growing agricultural products and animals would be required to give and bear the responsibility for the support of the church.

-Although the giving of a set percentage of one's income to help support of the church, its work, and the poor is a good practice, there is a far better and more rewarding method for this support, which is set forth in the Bible.
+Although the giving of a set percentage of one's income to help support the church, its work, and the poor is a good practice, there is a far better and more rewarding method for this support, which is set forth in the Bible.
 Besides the law of tithing, God provided another way for those who were not covered by the tithing system to have a part in supporting the Levites, the priesthood, the poor, and the temple system of worship.
-This method is the giving of freewill offerings, which is still a method that is binding upon the elect of God today.
+This method is the giving of freewill offerings, which is still a method that is binding on the elect of God today.

 WRITTEN FOR THE ELECT TODAY